Shihan Chris Thompson

 Born out of his experiences home and abroad, training with other Japanese instructors from the four major schools of karate, Shotokan, Goju Kai, Shito Ryu and Wado Ryu, the Washinkai style is an eclectic style with firm Wado roots.

-This meant that Chris Thompson was one of the first breakaways and one of the first Englishmen to formulate his own style, training and grading syllabus.
+Chris Thompson therefore became one of the earliest to break away from the Japanese system in England.
+He was also one of the first Englishmen to formulate his own style, training and grading syllabus, which was subsequently recognised by the Japanese Karate Federation.

 With many of his senior students feeling the same way they officially left the Wado Ryu group in 1978.